Paladins-Inn/tomb/README.md

 ## A note from the author
-I'm working on another project that can be found on github [(PROJECT)](https://github.com/klenkes74/PROJECT).
-And while developing that piece of software I ran on the blocker not being able to nicely handle OIDC UMA.
-I looked around and found no library to abstract away UMA from my code.
-So I decided to write one.
+I'm working on another project that can be found on github [(tomb)](https://github.com/Paladins-Inn/tomb).

 If someone is interested in getting it faster, we may team up.
 I'm open for that.
 But be warned: I want to do it _right_.
 So no short cuts to get faster.
 And be prepared for some basic discussions about the architecture or software design :-).

 ---
-CITY, DATE
+Bensheim, 2021-12-27